 Engage leads with Facebook ads

-A simple yet effective way of achieving even more sales with your holiday marketing campaign is to upload your customer data to a Facebook ad campaign.
+A simple yet effective way of achieving even more sales with your holiday season marketing campaigns is to upload your customer data to a Facebook ad campaign.
 Simply combining tools like Zaps and Facebook’s Offline Conversions can help you target people who have engaged with your brand on an outlet besides social media, but have not yet purchased anything.